sara-nl/dsdocs/HPCcourse-UvA-20160131/Archive_CLI/HPC-Archiving-solutions.md

 Welcome to the hands-on part of archiving data using tar or dmftar in combination with the Data Archive of SURFsara.
 This file provides the solutions to the exercises found in [Archiving your data exercises](HPC-Archiving-exercises.md) module.

+For all solutions holds that the used options can be combined into a single option.

 ## Part 1: Basic tar usage

-All exercises are done in the exercise-specific directories in the `~/tar` folder located in your home folder on Lisa.
+All exercises are done in the exercise-specific directories in the `data-management/tar` folder located in your home folder on Lisa.

 ### Exercise 1.a: The options of tar